HackAssistant/registration/README.md

 - (Optional) SendGrid contact list synchronization with confirmed users
 - (Optional) Slack invites on confirm and on demand in admin interface

-## Configuration (enviroment variables)
+## Available enviroment variables

 - **SG_KEY**: SendGrid API Key.
 Mandatory if you want to use SendGrid as your email backend.
 You can manage them [here](https://app.sendgrid.com/settings/api_keys).
 Note that if you don't add it the system will write all emails in the filesystem for preview.
 You can replace the email backend easily.
-See more [here](https://djangopackages.org/grids/g/email/)
+See more [here](https://djangopackages.org/grids/g/email/).
+Also enables Sendgrid lists integration.
 - **TP_KEY**: Typeform API key.
 Mandatory for retrieving the information from applications in Typeform.
 See how to obtain it [here](https://www.typeform.com/help/data-api/)
+- **PROD_MODE**: Enables production mode.

 ## Setup